-There are three main components to brand health tracking and these we describe as “the brand health wheel”.
+There are three main components to brand health tracking – we describe these as the “brand health wheel”.
 These are the essential metrics that any brand health audit should take into consideration:

-These three important components of brand health can be further broken down into other factors which can be measured.
-These measurements lead to an overall brand health score.
-This is illustrated in the diagram.
+These three important components of the brand health scorecard can be further broken down into other metrics.
+These measurements lead to an overall brand strength score.
+This is illustrated in the diagram below.

 - Decision makers